 Lucius Malfoy sighed.
 ‘Bellatrix…’

-Harry flicked his wand and transfigured one of the butterflies into a sharp, steel spike, sending it hissing towards Malfoy.
-Malfoy tore the black tiles from the walls with a flick of his wand and drew them into a dense shield.
+Harry flicked his wand, transfiguring one of the butterflies into a sharp steel spike and sending it hissing towards Malfoy.
+He tore the black tiles from the walls with a flick of his wand and drew them into a dense shield.
 Harry transfigured the rest and sent them after the first.
-Steel spikes smashed into the tiles, spraying shards of tile down the corridor.
+Steel spikes smashed into the tiles, spraying shards down the corridor.

-Sirius cast bright orange curses past at Bellatrix.
-She deflected them into the walls, giggling and twirling away down the corridor.
+Sirius hurled bright orange curses at Bellatrix.
+She deflected them into the walls, giggling and twirling down the corridor.

 ‘Reducto,’ Harry murmured, whipping his wand through the motion for the blasting curse, then blending it into the action for the bone-splintering curse, flicking his wrist so fast his fingers blurred.

 The tiles disintegrated.
-Malfoy dived across the corridor behind Bellatrix, his walking cane exploded into splinters and the silver handle skittered away down the floor.
+Malfoy dived across the corridor behind Bellatrix and his walking cane exploded into splinters, the silver handle skittering away down the floor.

 ‘Incendio,’ Sirius spat.

-The first hissed past his ear scorching a deep marks into the floor.
-A flash of maroon whispered past his ribs.
+The first hissed past his ear, scorching deep marks into the floor, and a flash of maroon whispered past his ribs.
 Harry deflected them away and ducked the spells Bellatrix slipped into the mix.

 ‘Switch!’
 Sirius transfigured the tiles behind Bellatrix into ropes.
 ‘Time out, cousin!’

 The ropes seized Bellatrix’s limbs, wrapping around her like snakes.
-A faint shimmer of magic rippled off her and they burnt away into wisps of dark smoke.
+A faint shimmer of magic rippled over her and they burnt away into wisps of dark smoke.

 ‘Expulso,’ Harry hissed.

-The explosion tore the floor open beneath Bellatrix and Malfoy tossing them down the corridor.
-Harry grabbed Sirius’ arm and pulled him past the sprawling pair, twisting to rain bone-splintering curses over his shoulder as they ran towards the lift.
+The explosion tore the floor open beneath Bellatrix and Malfoy, tossing them down the corridor.
+Harry grabbed Sirius’s arm and dragged him past the sprawled pair, twisting to rain bone-splintering curses over his shoulder as they ran towards the lift.

-‘Lacero,’ he whispered, sending purple curses tearing though the wall.
+‘Lacero,’ he whispered, sending purple curses tearing through the wall.

 Malfoy ducked in through the hole in the wall.
-Dust coasted his long blond hair and robes.
+Dust coated his long blond hair and robes.

 ‘Avada Kedavra,’ Bellatrix cried.

 A flash of green vanished into the archway behind Harry.
-He transfigured the bench nearest them into a stone serpent; it lunged toward the pair of them.
+He transfigured the bench nearest them into a stone serpent and sent it lunging toward Bellatrix and Malfoy.

 ‘‘Booooooring!
 Confringo!’
 Bellatrix shattered the stone serpent with a wave of her wand.

 Stone fragments sprayed across the room.
-Harry banished them away from him and Malfoy doubled over with a low grunt.
+Harry banished them away from himself and Malfoy doubled over with a low grunt.
 His hand came away crimson.

 ‘You never could play well with others,’ Sirius taunted.
 ‘No wonder Andi left and never looked back.’